Skip to content

 High trust, low verification

-Small finance teams in districts process payments from familiar vendors with minimal multi-party verification.
+Small finance teams process payments from familiar vendors with minimal multi-party verification.

 Without suss.